 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

 Always check return codes on operating system command, library provided or language thread activation mechanisms.
+Use static analysis tools to verify that return codes are checked.

 Handle errors and exceptions that occur on activation.